abel-bernabeu/autoencoder/README.md

 This section describes the implementation and training of a compressive autoencoder tailored for the domain of human face images.

-A Jupyter notebook that scripts the experiments described in this report is available in the facecompressor GitHub repo (see [here](https://github.com/abel-bernabeu/facecompressor/blob/master/train.ipynb)).
+A Jupyter notebook that scripts the compression experiments described in this report is available in the facecompressor GitHub repo (see [here](https://github.com/abel-bernabeu/facecompressor/blob/master/train.ipynb)).
 This document is a reading companion for that notebook, where the work was originally